Bangladesh Collaborators (Special Tribunals) Order, 1972: Declaration

 As a result of the amnesty, 21,000 prisoners had been released by 17 December 1973.

 Aftermath

 Many prominent collaborators were freed after the declaration gradually.

-Khwaja Khairuddin, who was the chief of the Peace Committee was freed from jail on 7 December 1973.
+Muslim League leader Syed Khwaja Khairuddin, who was also the chief of the Peace Committee was freed from jail on 7 December 1973.
 Muslim League leader Khan A Sabur was freed from jail on 5 December 1973.

 Repeal of the law

 After the fall of Mujib on 15 August 1975 and unfortunate killing of four top leaders from Bangladesh Awami League, an ordinance was declared which halted the activity under this act.
-Later on President Abu Sadat Mohammad Sayem repealed the act on 31 December 1975.
+Later on, President Abu Sadat Mohammad Sayem repealed the act on 31 December 1975.
 This gave the lackeys of Pakistani occupational force a complete legal protection from farther facing any kind of trial.

 Text of the ordinance

 Whereas it is expedient to repeal the Bangladesh Collaborators (Special Tribunals) Order, 1972 (P.O.
 No. 8 of 1972), and to provide for certain matters ancillary thereto;